psyguy/oldpsyguy.github.io/_posts/2019-04-03-fraternizing-with-r-and-breaking-the-ice.md

 ## _Owkay, but I don’t know where to start :(_

-There are literally countless free resources to learn R. This overload of information prevents most people from starting the journey.
+There are literally thousands of free resources to learn R out there.
+This overload of information prevents most people from starting the journey.
 Hence, I only mention one handy (and quite concise) resource which I have recently found: Danielle Navarro’s [**R for Psychological Science**](https://psyr.org/).
-As the name says, it is tailored for psychology.
+As the name suggests, it is well tailored for psychology.

-However, **for an even faster, more efficient learning,** you can also benefit from [RStudio cheat sheets](https://www.rstudio.com/resources/cheatsheets/) after you have the fundamental knowledge of R. I suggest to follow this order:
+However, **for an even faster, more efficient learning,** you can also benefit from [RStudio cheat sheets](https://www.rstudio.com/resources/cheatsheets/) after you have the fundamental knowledge of R. I suggest to follow them in this order:
 -    Base R
 -    RStudio IDE Cheat Sheet
 -    Data Import Cheat Sheet